MaheshReddy-ML/myMLlib/README.md

-# 🤖 myMLLib – Machine Learning from Scratch in Python
+# 🤖 myMLlib – Machine Learning from Scratch in Python

-> **myMLLib** is a growing collection of machine learning algorithms implemented from scratch in Python.
+> **myMLlib** is a growing collection of machine learning algorithms implemented from scratch in Python.
 > The goal is to make ML concepts **clear, accessible, and customizable** — while keeping the code clean and framework-free.

 Currently includes: